apache/airflow/docs/apache-airflow-providers-apache-pinot/operators.rst

 Apache Pinot Hooks
 ==================

-`Apache Pinot <https://pinot.apache.org/>`__ is a column-oriented, open-source,distributed data store written in Java.
-Pinot is designed to execute OLAP querieswith low latency.
-It is suited in contexts where fast analytics, such as aggregations,are needed on immutable data, possibly, with real-time data ingestion.
+`Apache Pinot <https://pinot.apache.org/>`__ is a column-oriented, open-source, distributed data store written in Java.
+Pinot is designed to execute OLAP queries with low latency.
+It is suited in contexts where fast analytics, such as aggregations are needed on immutable data, possibly, with real-time data ingestion.

 Prerequisite
 ------------